CloudLabs-MOC/MS-4021-Copilot-Immersion-Experience/Instructions/Demos/11-Finance-Demo.md

 In this task, you’ll use Copilot in Excel to analyze EV charger sales data.
 You’ll identify revenue trends, calculate totals and averages, and highlight best-selling products.
 The goal is to practice using natural language prompts to generate insights and summaries directly within Excel.

-1. Download the following file by clicking on the **Download** button:
+1. Download the following file by clicking on the **Download file** button:

     - [EV_Charger_Sales_Analysis_v1.xlsx](https://github.com/MicrosoftLearning/MS-4021-Copilot-Immersion-Experience/raw/master/ResourceFiles/EV_Charger_Sales_Analysis_v1.xlsx)